alexhsu-nlp/kal_igt_corpus_kalaallisut-sungiusaatit/README.md

 [1] Berthelsen, C. (1996).
 "Kalaallisut sungiusaatit" - Læsestykker i grønlandsk.
 Atuakkiorfik Ilinniusiorfik, Nuuk.

 The format of the corpus follows the [UW LING 567 testsuite formatting instructions](https://courses.washington.edu/ling567/testsuites.html#formatting).
+The English translation is based on a translation by users of the [IYU Language Discord](https://disboard.org/server/328027881009709056).

 > [!WARNING]
 > The corpus is still in the stage of error-checking, and a lot of TODO remarks have not been removed.
 If there is any typo or mistake in the corpus, please kindly raise a GitHub issue or contact the author through the [IYU Language Discord](https://disboard.org/server/328027881009709056).